ashu9394/node-indexstats/README.md

 To run this project
 1. Do npm install
-2. Change the connection string to your atlas cluster replicasets in the `urls` array
+2. Change the connection string to your atlas cluster replicasets in the `urls` array also , edit the readpreference to the correct node for primary and secondary
 3. To run use `node index.js`
 4. The output will be generated as an output.json file in the same directory